SpoonDon/spoon-browser/README.md

 # Spoon Browser

-A lightweight, high-performance, and privacy-first web browser for Android.
+A lightweight, high-performance, and privacy-first web browser by *PlabanRS* for Android.
 Engineered to deliver a smooth desktop/mobile browsing experience while maintaining strict protection against cross-site tracking.

 ---